robin-aws/dafny/Docs/ExternalSoundness.md

 In practice, it is difficult if not impossible to ensure that a method can be implemented in external code yet not invoked from external code.
 For example, it is natural for a Dafny code base to define a trait that is compiled to a C# interface, which can then be implemented using a C# class.
 There is nothing to stop other C# client code from creating this class and invoking its methods.
 In addition, there will be frequent use cases for methods that need to support both external invocation and native implementations anyway, such as the `List` example in this doc.
 Therefore, we propose focussing on this use case first.
 This is a two-way door: we can always support sound external-only or native-only methods in a future release of Dafny with looser restrictions, if this turns out to be strongly desired.

-(*** Only support external traits for simplicity: compiler verifies trait is well-formed when external, resolver verifies classes/datatypes implement the trait correctly ***)

-(*** CONNECT ***)

-Most issues can be addressed by forbidding all elements of Dafny method declarations that cannot be directly compiled to elements in the target language, as shown below.
+Most soundness issues can be addressed by forbidding all elements of Dafny method declarations that cannot be directly compiled to elements in the target language, as shown below.
+For all these constraints, we can take the approach of applying them to the ESDK code base while in parallel modifying the Dafny compiler to enforce them.

-### Disallow types not directly supports by the target language/runtime
+1. **Disallow types not directly supported by the target language/runtime**.
 This includes not only most subtypes but also `newtype` declarations that do not match a built-in type such as `int` exactly.
 Allowing a bounded type such as `newtype MyType = x | -100 <= x < 0x8000_0000` that compiles to a type such as `int` still introduces unsoundness, since external code could return `-1000`.

-### Require all reference types used as in or out parameters are nullable (i.e. `Foo?` rather than just `Foo`).
+2. **Require all reference types used as in or out parameters are nullable (i.e. `Foo?` rather than just `Foo`)**.
 This is a corrolary of the previous statement, since many reference types in Dafny source code are implicitly non-null subtypes.

-### Disallow almost all preconditions and postconditions.

-The attentive reader will likely be surprised by the "almost" in the title of this section.

-The biggest threat to soundness is that most Dafny guarantees are checked statically.
+3. **Disallow almost all preconditions and postconditions.** The biggest threat to soundness is that most Dafny guarantees are checked statically.
 A fundamental feature of Dafny is pre- and post-conditions, expressed using `requires` and `ensures` declarations respectively.
 Currently, external methods may be invoked without necessarily satisfying their pre-conditions ([#461](https://github.com/dafny-lang/dafny/issues/461)) and the implementation of native methods may not necessarily satisfy their post-conditions ([#463](https://github.com/dafny-lang/dafny/issues/461)).

 ### External Invariants

+The attentive reader will likely be surprised by the "almost" from rule #3 in the previous section.
 Many other programming languages ensure object invariants through a combination of access control (making fields private so that all access and mutation happens only within a bounded set of methods) and concurrency control (to ensure only one thread can ever observe an object in an invalid state at one time).
 This ensures that objects are valid by default.
 Dafny instead approaches this by validating that any operation that requires an object to be valid (which in practice is nearly all of them) provides proof that this is true, based on the context of the operation.
 Thus Dafny objects are assumed invalid unless proven valid.

 Because of this, disallowing all preconditions on external methods is extremely limiting: it means that absolutely nothing can be assumed about any Dafny objects in the control flow of external methods.
 It is often not possible to dynamically verify a predicate such as `Valid()` since it usually refers to ghost state, and even if it was possible would often be prohibitively expensive.
 It is also dangerous, however, to allow external methods to assume objects are in a `Valid()` state without proof, for the same reasons that we cannot allow stray `null` values to pollute the Dafny runtime.